weterynarzfred/curl-compare/README.md

 A simple node.js tool for checking for new content on the web.
 For now it only parses:
 - nyaa.si
 - 1337x.to

-but you can add more yourself.
+...but you can add more yourself with very basic DOM manipulations.

 ## how to use
 1. clone this repo
 2. `npm install`
-3. create a sources.mjs file in the root directory
+3. create a `sources.mjs` file in the root directory
 4. `npm run check` or use the batch file if you're on windows

 ## defining sources